Vehicle Identification Numbers (a.k.a. VIN Numbers)

 Vehicle Description Section (VDS) and Check Digit

-The 9th character is a VIN accuracy check digit which verifies the previous VIN numbers.
+The 9th character is a VIN accuracy check digit that verifies the previous VIN numbers.
 It is determined by carrying out a mathematical computation developed by the Department of Transportation (DOT).

 Vehicle Identification Section (VIS)